-The peace, fellowship, praise, or thank offering was the most commonly given in ancient Israel.
-John Ritenbaugh explains that it represents God, the priest, and the offerer in satisfying fellowship.
+The peace (or thank) offering was the most commonly given in ancient Israel.
+It pictures God, the priest, and the offerer in satisfying fellowship.

 The Bible clearly explains that Jesus of Nazareth's father was God and His mother was Mary, a human.
 What, then, was His nature?
 Was He a man?
 Was He divine?
 John Ritenbaugh urges us to understand Him as the Bible explains it.

 In this follow-up sermon on the antidote to presumptuousness, Richard Ritenbaugh asserts that a person who is truly content is never presumptuous.
 Korah and Abiram were not contented with where God had placed them in the body, but, in a spirit of pride-fil. . .

 John Ritenbaugh reiterates that walking worthy demands a balance between doctrine and application or between doctrine and conduct.
 Unity demands both.
-It is impossible to make a corporate union of all the splinters of the greater church of God because doctrinal, attitudinal, philosophical, and policy differences have grown increasingly disparate.
-Unity has to come from the inside out with God raising a leader which people, having their minds opened by God's Spirit, will voluntarily submit to.
-We can prepare for this unity by submitting to God's doctrines and living in accordance with them.
-Only when we have willingly gone back to our first love can we again attain family identity and spiritual unity.
+It is impossible to make a corporate union of all the splinters of the greater church of God because doct. . .

 John Ritenbaugh emphasizes that works are not the cause of salvation, but instead are the effect of God's creative efforts at bringing us into His image—a new creation.
-We are created in Christ Jesus, given a tiny spark of His nature from which to draw spiritual nourishment and receive our power to act.
-In this context, works are nothing more than our puny efforts to respond to God's love by voluntarily living like God does.
-The perfect tense of the verb 'saved' in Ephesians 2:8 (denoting an action started in the past and continuing in the present) does not guarantee that we will always remain in that state, but only if we continue to yield to God's shaping power, mortifying our human nature, and conforming to His image.
+We are created in Christ Jesus, given a tiny spark of His nature from which to dr. . .

 No act is insignificant because of two "natural" principles: the tendency for increase and what is sown is reaped.
 John Ritenbaugh shows that in regard to sin and righteousness, these principles play major roles in our lives.

 Most of us are aware of a phenomenon that too often takes place within the church of God.
 It should not happen, but it does.
 This phenomenon is that if an attitude or trend begins to develop in the world, we can expect that it will soon enter the church.
-When it does, it shows that we are not as attuned to the Kingdom of God as we should be—that we are still too attached to the world.
-John W. Ritenbaugh explains.
+W. . .

 In order to justify not keeping the Sabbath, many use Colossians 2:16-17 as proof that Paul did not command it.
 Earl Henn exposes this conclusion as pure fiction!

 John Ritenbaugh affirms that the New Covenant of Hebrews 8:8 was given to Israel and Judah, not to the Gentiles.
 God does not deviate from this pattern; Israel is still involved with the New Covenant.
 It is not the physical nation, but the spiritual remnan. . .

 John Ritenbaugh reminds us that we do not have immortality as a birthright (the lie which Satan told Eve), but that God is the sole source, making our relationship with God and God's judgment the most important focus of our life.
 One common denominator in . . .

 One of our primary duties as Christians is to build strong, loving relationships with our brethren.
 These relationships are the "joints" between the members of Christ's body, the church.
 What are you supplying to the growth of the body?

 John Ritenbaugh reiterates that if one does not give up control to God (does not submit to Him), then one is never going to live the Government of God; and one will never be able to understand it.
-The church is neither an institution nor a corporation, but a living organism- a body connected to the Head (Jesus Christ).
-The body exists and functions by reason of its vital union to the living Jesus Christ.
-Church government is family government, with each member submitting to one another (Ephesians 5:21).
-The ministry's authority consists of teaching, edifying, and equipping the members for sainthood, but not to wield dictatorial power over their lives
+The church is neither an institution nor a corporation, but. . .

 Receive Biblical truth in your inbox—spam-free!
 This daily newsletter provides a starting point for personal study, and gives valuable insight into the verses that make up the Word of God.
 See what over 145,000 subscribers are already receiving.